teuben/nemo/scripts/csh/mkmh97.md

 8. integrate plunging orbit for different values of softening. make sure it's not an escaping orbit, i.e. E < 0 Plot for example X vs. VX, or time (t)

+9. Estimate how many particles we need to see shells, and how many to trace the full dynamic range of the galaxy as for example can be seen in the CenA image.